- 23 Aug 2023

 As an alternative to adding users as base collaborators, you can create a read-only share link that allows anyone with the link to view (but not edit) an entire base.
 Learn the details of how to use each type of share link in this article.

 |Plan availability||All plan types with additional security options for paid workspaces|

 Sharing an entire base

 - The share links feature creates a private, randomly generated URL that allows non-collaborators read-only access to a view or base.
 It's important to note that anyone with whom you share the link (or who then shares the link with others) can view the data contained within that view or base share link.

-- If you're looking to give your share links an extra layer of security, users who are part of Pro or Enterprise plan workspaces can further secure their base and view share links by restricting access to a share link with a password or by email domain.
+- If you're looking to give your share links an extra layer of security, users who are part of Team, Business, or Enterprise Scale plan workspaces can further secure their base and view share links by restricting access to a share link with a password or by email domain.

 Creating a public share link for the entire base will let anyone with the share link see the entire base, including all of the different tables.
 Since the created link creates a publicly accessible webpage, viewers are not required to have an Airtable account.